-Mr. BOSWELL: In Roger Clemens' first six starts, he pitched home and away - good teams, bad teams - and got hit by everybody.
+BOSWELL: In Roger Clemens' first six starts, he pitched home and away - good teams, bad teams - and got hit by everybody.
 People in New England were, oh, my Lord.
 By the middle of the next year, his second season, he was having shoulder surgery to end his season.
 People thought Clemens was a huge bust.

-Mr. STAN KASTEN (President, Washington Nationals): This is unprecedented, the amount of attention he's gotten.
+STAN KASTEN: This is unprecedented, the amount of attention he's gotten.
 I've been in the sports business for 30 years, and I've never been around an occasion where an incoming player had this kind of a spotlight focused on him.